romainbessugesmeusy/ai-essay/chapter4-spontaneous-thoughts.md

 `while(alive) { prompt = think(prompt) }`

-### What exactly are spontaneous thoughts?

-We often believe that our mind is a fertile breeding ground for original ideas and musings, independent from external influences.
-However, if we closely examine the nature of spontaneous thoughts, it is evident that they are a result of complex interactions between both internal and external factors.
+We often believe that our mind is a fertile breeding ground for original ideas and musings, independent of external influences.
+However, if we closely examine the nature of spontaneous thoughts and reflect on their origins, we can challenge their randomness.

 ### The Different Kinds of Spontaneous Thoughts
 Spontaneous thoughts are often categorized into two broad categories: deliberate and involuntary.
 Deliberate thoughts are the ones we purposefully direct our mind towards in order to problem-solve, plan, or contemplate specific ideas.
 Involuntary thoughts, on the other hand, appear to pop into our minds out of nowhere.
 Daydreams, fantasies, and sudden realizations are some examples of involuntary thoughts.
-While it might seem that these involuntary thoughts are uniquely human and independent from any external influence, they are in fact shaped by multiple factors.
+This duality mirrors the distinction between System 1 and System 2 thinking, where the former is automatic and the latter is deliberate.
+Let's try to list the most frequent types of spontaneous thoughts:

 1. **Daydreams** - Involuntary, pleasant fantasies or imagined scenarios that distract from the present environment.
 Example: While sitting in a meeting, you start imagining yourself relaxing on a beach during a vacation.

 2. **Mind-wandering** - The mental state where your attention drifts away from the current task or surroundings towards unrelated thoughts.
 Example: While reading a book, you suddenly find yourself thinking about your grocery list.